Our first pigs

 In contrast to commercial pork production our girls weren’t weaned until 8 weeks old (versus 3 weeks) and we ran them on until over 7 months old (versus 4 months).
 They were not intensively fed but instead left to grow at a slower, more natural rate producing a more flavoursome meat, which has a deeper colour – not the paleness we generally associate with pork.
 Nor did they receive any growth promotors or unnecessary treatments.

-During their time with us and apart from an initial few weeks in the barn during the worst of the snow they have lived outside the whole time with freedom to roam whenever they pleased.
+During their time with us and apart from an initial few weeks in the barn during the worst of the snow they lived outside the whole time with freedom to roam whenever they pleased.

 They only ever made two road journeys, both under an hour long, and were expertly butchered by an award-winning local business.